 It’s hard to stay away from these pitfalls, especially if you have a young association with inexperienced board members.
 A good way to ensure proper enforcement of homeowner association covenants is to hire an HOA management company.
 With plenty of experience and resources, an HOA management company can routinely conduct a covenants compliance inspection and ensure uniform enforcement always.

-Covenants enforcement not only keeps a community in order, but it also helps protect property values in the process.
+Covenants enforcement not only keeps a community in order and also helps protect property values in the process.
 Failure to carry out these covenants can result in consequences.
 As such, the board must know what actions it can take against offenders, though it must always stay cautious about possible legal liability.
 If nothing else, the HOA board has a legal responsibility to enforce covenants within a community, so it must make sure to fulfill this duty.